tweag/nickel/examples/record-contract/README.md

 elements (such as `Port`), and assemble them into a schema for your end configuration.

-Ideally, Kubernetes contract would be auto-generated from existing Kubernetes schema in a real world scenario.
+Ideally, Kubernetes contracts would be auto-generated from existing Kubernetes schemas in a real world scenario.

 ## Run